Back to Journal

 It's walkable.
 It's got restaurants and retail on-site.
 It's got young professional vibes mixed with established families.
 It's the most urban of Orlando's luxury communities — and it's appreciating faster than any neighborhood in the region except Lake Nona.

 I've closed 15+ Baldwin Park transactions.
-I've watched homes appreciate from $1.1M (2019) to $1.3M+ (2026).
+I've watched homes here climb steadily in value over the past several years.
 I've guided families who moved here and never looked back.

 Here's everything you need to know about Baldwin Park in 2026.